Brand/Model: Taylor 224CE-K DLX

 With that out of the way, the only things you’ll need are additional necessities to get playing.

-Our “Must-Have Accessories Guide” will get you sorted out, but we’ll provide a few quick links here for your convenience.
+Our acoustic & electric guitar accessories guide will get you sorted out, but we’ll provide a few quick links here for your convenience.

 - Solid Koa top